What Is ISO 14001 Certification?

 Management review

-Stage 1 & Stage 2 external audit
+Stage 1 external audit

 Certification issuance